 Advisory Council Members

 Senior Project Manager, Livestream

 Dennis O’Brien is the senior project manager at Livestream, where he works closely with organizations to deliver live production and professional services for conferences, concerts, product launches, and sporting events.
 He earned his BA in new media from Purchase College and MS in media management from Fordham University‘s Gabelli School of Business.

-Lauren O’Brien is currently the director of marketing at Taskstream-TK20, where she leads marketing strategy, digital marketing, demand generation, and marketing communications.
+Lauren O’Brien leads marketing strategy, digital marketing, demand generation, and marketing communications at Watermark Insights.
 She graduated magna cum laude with a BS in business administration from Fordham University and went on to earn her MBA in marketing from Fordham University‘s Gabelli School of Business.

-Amy Loomis is co-founder and program director of IBM’s Think Academy, a digital learning program.
-She leads a creative team of writers, designers, communications specialists, and UX developers dedicated to driving cultural transformation.
+Amy Loomis is co-founder and former program director of IBM’s Think Academy, a digital learning program.
+In her own digital learning firm, Amy leads a creative team of writers, designers, communications specialists, and UX developers dedicated to driving cultural transformation.

 Loomis has published research on dozens of IBM clients’ business leadership and organizational transformations initiatives, focusing on the relationship between technological innovation, organizational change, and business results.
 She was a principal researcher for the 2016 Page Society New CCO report.
 Before leading corporate communication initiatives, Loomis led IBM’s cloud computing Analyst Relations team.
 She has held several AR and PR roles at Rational Software and Louis Paul and Partners.
 Loomis, who holds a PhD in communication, was a member of the faculty at Santa Clara University before moving into the technology sector.